 In VCR playback mode, digital information is used to compensate for the poor vertical synchronization signals frequently encountered with time lapse VCRs.

-The SPX9m DigiLockTM decoding reconstructs the timing so successfully decoded frames are displayed with minimal jumping, tearing or other side effects of poor synchronization.
+The DPX9m DigiLockTM decoding reconstructs the timing such that successfully decoded frames are displayed with minimal "jumping", "tearing" or other side-effects of poor synchronization.